brightbox/sftpcloudfs/README.md

-    --pid-file=PID_FILE   Pid file location when in daemon mode --uid=UID             UID to drop the privileges to when in daemon mode --gid=GID             GID to drop the privileges to when in daemon mode --keystone-auth       Use auth 2.0 (Keystone, requires keystoneclient) --keystone-region-name=REGION_NAME
+    --pid-file=PID_FILE   Pid file location when in daemon mode --uid=UID             UID to drop the privileges to when in daemon mode --gid=GID             GID to drop the privileges to when in daemon mode --account-separator   Character used to separate username/account in auth 1.0 --keystone-auth       Use auth 2.0 (Keystone, requires keystoneclient) --keystone-region-name=REGION_NAME
                           Region name to be used in auth 2.0